geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 ASan proved invaluable for me, because it helped me find and eventually fix a weird out of bounds memory access, that was producing segfaults sometimes and hot garbage at other times.
-I was really happy that the integration across languages was really smooth, after figuring out I needed the static runtime.
+I was really happy that the integration across languages was pretty smooth, after figuring out I needed the static runtime.
 There is much more we can do with ASan in Rust, for example it can also help us find some problems in unsafe Rust code, a small --but important-- subset of what [miri](https://github.com/rust-lang/miri) does, where ASan lets the program run much faster than miri.